Pootisplank/SerialPensyl/README.md

 # SerialPensyl

-A short python script used to test serial communication between a windows machine and a RaspberryPi
+A short python script used to test serial communication between a Windows machine and a RaspberryPi